-New Year's Day
+- New Year's Day

-Memorial Day
+- Memorial Day

-Independence Day
+- Independence Day

-Labor Day
+- Labor Day

-Thanksgiving Day
+- Thanksgiving Day

-Friday after Thanksgiving
+- Friday after Thanksgiving

-Christmas Eve
+- Christmas Eve

-Christmas Day
+- Christmas Day

-New Year's Eve
+- New Year's Eve

 All officers covered by this Agreement shall be paid eight (8) hours of that officer's regular straight time pay for each of the above listed holidays, whether they work said holidays or not.
-As of January 1, 2011, all officers assigned to the patrol division may choose to use up to four (4) of the above listed holidays as floating holidays as time off with the approval of the Chief instead of receiving the eight (8) hours of that officer's regular straight time pay for the holiday per year.
+All officers assigned to the patrol division may choose to use up to four (4) of the above listed holidays as floating holidays as time off with the approval of the Chief instead of receiving the eight (8) hours of that officer's regular straight time pay for the holiday per year.
 The floating holidays must be used before the end of the year.
-The officer requesting to use the holiday for the day off must submit for the holiday with a floating holiday form in the month of December of the preceding year and at least two weeks prior to the January 1st holiday otherwise he or she will be paid for the holiday.
 In the event that an employee is paid for the floating holiday(s) before the actual holiday has occurred and the employee is terminated or goes on paid leave that is expected to extend to the end of the year, the Village will deduct the amount from the employee's final check.

-Additionally, effective May 1, 2010 with the approval of the Police Chief, employees may choose three (3) floating holidays per year.
+With the approval of the Police Chief, employees may choose three (3) floating holidays per year.
 New employees hired after July 1, and before October 1, shall receive one (1) floating holiday in the year of hire.
 The three (3) floating holidays shall accrue at the start of the calendar year.